When the festive season begins many people turn their attention toward drinking 'bubbles'.

 Traditionally, Cava has always been the ugly sister of sparkling wines.
 Cheap, drier than a desert and yet, full of sugar.
 However, this is changing and Cavas of high quality can now be found easily and in my opinion, can match the quality of certain Champagnes.

-Most good Cava is produced in the traditional way, employing the same production method the French use when creating Champagne.
-This means a certain amount of sugar and yeast is added to each bottle of wine by hand in order to create a reaction that produces the lovely bubbles.
-This is a costly and time consuming process, but results in a much better product than those made industrially in a vat.
+Most good Cava is produced traditionally, employing the same production method the French use when creating Champagne.
+This means a certain amount of sugar and yeast is added to each bottle of wine by hand to create a reaction that produces lovely bubbles.
+This is a costly and time-consuming process but results in a much better product than those made industrially in a vat.

 The name Cava can be confusing as it does not refer to a sole region (unlike Champagne).
 This is because, after a legal battle in the Spanish Courts it was decided that by law, sparkling wine from Rioja, Extremadura, Valencia and of course Cataluña could also be called Cava.

 Here in Mallorca, a few of the more adventurous producers have made their debut with sparkling wine.
 The result is very varied, but in general, they are original and a touch exotic.
 Generally, they use the local Prensal grape which gives a fruity touch.
 The Mantonegro Blanc de Noir or Rosé are a must to try.
 It is even possible to find some ancestral method of sparkling wine on the island.
 This means that no sugar or yeast is added to create the bubbles!